 These vintage cakes remind us of an earlier era when families either grew their own strawberries or picked the ones growing wild.
 I can recall Mom telling me that she and her siblings helped Grandma pick pints of wild strawberries as soon as they ripened in the pasture.
-The cows would enjoy eating them if you didn't hurry and harvest them first.
+She said the cows would enjoy eating them if you didn't hurry and harvest them first.

-Nowadays, we visit a pick-your-own strawberry farm, or we buy a box of the delicious fruit at the local farmer's market.
-Strawberry cakes really aren't that difficult to make, and the flavor of strawberry brightens any occasion.
-You simply must try baking with strawberries when they're in season.
+Nowadays, most people visit a pick-your-own strawberry farm, or buy a box of the delicious fruit at the local farmer's market.
+An old fashioned strawberry cake recipe really isn't that difficult to make, and the flavor of fresh strawberries brightens any occasion.
+So, consider baking with strawberries, especially when they're in season.